Dealing With Oil Spills In The Workplace

 When the average person hears the words “oil spill” they often think about major oil spills that affected communities or major sections of water or mainlands.
 But for American industrial workers and a range of other professionals, “oil spill” can also refer to a smaller oil spill or leak at their place of work.

-Oil spills qualify as one of the most common workplace spills thanks to oil’s popularity.
+Oil spills qualify as one of the most common workplace spills thanks to oil’s popularity as a fuel and substance for machines.
 Forklifts, trucks, industrial equipment, and workplace vehicles are just a few examples of things on the job that require oil for proper use.
 With this popularity comes a range of common questions about oil, oil spills and how to deal with them.
-Today we want to address and answer three of those common questions:

 Why are oil spills in the workplace such a big deal?